Kennesaw Medical Malpractice Lawyer

 Relying on doctors and nurses for our health is vital.
 Birth injuries occur in approximately 7 out of every 1,000 newborns in the United States.
 Medication errors harm approximately 1.3 million people in the United States each year.
 According to a 2016 Johns Hopkins study, medical errors are the third leading cause of death in the United States.

 Most of the time, Georgia’s healthcare providers do an excellent job.
 However, mistakes can and do happen.
 One of the most common reasons that constitutes medical malpractice is an error during a surgical procedure.
+When medical professionals fail to provide proper care, patients suffer serious consequences.

 Patients and their families suffer the consequences.
 The Kennesaw, GA medical malpractice lawyers at Chance, Forlines, Carter & King, PC, provide legal services if you or a loved one has been harmed by medical negligence.
 Suing the negligent provider for your injuries often requires pursuing litigation.
+Our law firm has a proven track record of helping injured people get the compensation they deserve.

 Our Kennesaw legal team will assist with filing a court complaint supported by affidavits and medical documentation.
 We manage court proceedings, discovery, pre-trial motions, status conferences, and hearings once your medical malpractice lawsuit is filed.